ordina-jworks/ordina-jworks.github.io/_posts/2016-03-31-Adding-TypeScript-to-Ionic-Framework.md

 ## Conclusion

-As you can see it is fairly simple to add TypeScript support to your Ionic project.
+As you can see it is fairly simple - just 4 steps - to add TypeScript support to your Ionic project by changing the default gulp setup used by Ionic.
+It's nice to know that Ionic 2 will have support for TypeScript built in so you won't have to do it yourself.
+By adding a flag `--ts` to your Ionic 2 project setup it will be enabled.

 Personally I love using TypeScript and will use it whenever I can.
 It makes my life as a developer a lot easier by spotting errors before I even hit the browser.
-Good thing to know is that TypeScript support will be baked into Ionic 2 by using a flag when setting up your project.

 What are your thoughts about TypeScript?
 Feel free to add them in the comments section.